 The Center offers a variety of educational programs to meet the needs of trainees and researchers ranging from clinical research fellows to established investigators in need of supplemental training.
 Our programs target investigators who are actively involved in clinical research; they are designed to accommodate the schedules of busy clinicians.

-For more information regarding any of the above programs, or to be included in the email distribution list for upcoming CRCA courses, please email Deborah Garcia, CRCA Program Coordinator or call our office at (713) 500-6708.
+For more information regarding the Clinical Research Curriculum or the MS Degree program, or to subscribe to the CRC distribution list to receive updates about upcoming courses, please email Deborah Garcia, CRC and MS Program Coordinator, or call our office at (713) 500-6708.